urban-tep/DDF-SDD/source/architecture/overview.rst

 - The :ref:`design_apel` is a subsystem that collects accounting records via the accounting interface.
 It provides then with an reporting interface to provide with aggregated accounting.

-- **PUMA** supports the portal for specific data visualization and analysis functionnalities.
+- :ref:`design_puma` supports the portal for specific data visualization and analysis functionnalities.

 - All **Processing Center** subsystems are in charge of the processing services from integration to production.
 For integration and processor deployment, they all have a specific integration point for new services in the processing center.
 They also exposes all a WPS endpoint for processing tasks management at the processing center level.
 Finally, process results of the completed processing tasks are accessible in a data result pool.